 Personally identifiable information that is not categorized as directory information (meaning anything other than specified above) may be released without the student's written consent to "school officials" whom the institution has determined to have a "legitimate educational interest," or to others as specified by law.
 Such information may not, however, be released to other individuals including the student's parent, without a signed, written release from the student.
-The Dean of Students Office houses waivers that have been signed by the student.
+The Office of Community Life and the Dean of Students houses waivers that have been signed by the student.
 This information is noted on PeopleSoft.
 Those students who have requested non-disclosure of directory information are flagged on the PeopleSoft system.
-Click here to see a screen shot of the do not releasesymbol.

 Obligation to Release Directory InformationAn institution is not obligated to release directory information to anyone.
 FERPA only says that an institution may release information, but there is no obligation to do so.
 When in doubt, do not release information.

 Deceased StudentsThe privacy rights of an individual expire with that individual's death.
 Access to records held by an institution for a deceased person is not a FERPA issue but a matter of institutional policy.
 UB will exercise its own discretion in deciding whether, and under what conditions, information should be disclosed to survivors or third parties.
 Individuals requesting information from the record of a deceased student should be directed to the Office of Records and Registration.

 Student WorkersFERPA does not preclude an institution from identifying students as "school officials" with a "legitimate educational interest" for specific purposes.
 The same requirements and responsibilities for a full time school official exist for student workers.